shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 {% include figure src="./images/tutorial/wizard_02.png" caption="Choose the **Default configuration**" %}

-If this is your first time setting up a Shotgun project, you'll also be prompted to define a storage location for your project data.
+If this is your first time setting up a {% include product %} project, you'll also be prompted to define a storage location for your project data.
 Otherwise, you can select an existing storage location.

 {% include figure src="./images/tutorial/wizard_03.png" caption="Create a new storage." %}